 At Shazam Kianpour & Associates, P.C., we have defended many failure to register as a sex offender cases and know what it takes to get through to the district attorney.

-The following is a list of just some of the crimes that require you to register as a sex offender in Denver:
+The following is a list of just some of the crimes that require you to register as a sex offender in Colorado:

-The list goes on and on and the requirements only get harsher every year as after each legislative session Denver criminal defense and sex assault defense attorneys find that they need to advise their clients to register more and more frequently.
+The list goes on and on and the requirements only get harsher every year as after each legislative session.

 What Does Registering as a Sex Offender Mean to You?